23 Best Italian desserts in Italy To Go For

 These crispy Italian pastries are made in the shape of a shell that is filled with a delicious filling.
 The most common filling is almond paste, candied lemon, or orange-flavored ricotta.

 Sfogliatelle originates from Salerno near Naples in the Campania region in Italy.
+Read more about this amazing Italian city in my Naples Travel Guide.

 18. RICCIARELLI – Famous Italian almond cookies from Siena